intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 For widely used protocols, the massive scale of the Internet makes large-scale interoperability testing infeasible for all but a privileged few.
 The cost of building a new implementation increases as the number of implementations and bugs increases.
-Worse, the set of tweaks necessary for interoperability can be difficult to learn.
+Worse, the set of tweaks necessary for wide interoperability can be difficult to discover.

 Consequently, new implementations can be restricted to niche uses, where the problems arising from interoperability issues can be more closely managed.